A Data Storage Server that’s GOOD for the Home Office and the Small to Medium Size Business

 (Shown above is the flexible volume setup)

-For small businesses or home offices, there are 2, 4 and 5 bay options that can be connected to a 1GB or 10GB network and then accessed like a traditional CIF share.
+For small businesses or home offices, there are 2, 4, and 5 bay options as shown above that can be connected to a 1GB or 10GB network and then accessed like a traditional CIF share storage.

 The 2 bay QNAP Turbo NAS can run RAID 0 & 1, and the 4 bay and larger options can use various fault tolerance configurations depending on your level of desired redundancy.

 For example, you can run a 4 bay with RAID 5 + 1 spare if you wanted.

 Here’s a diagram of a basic shared NAS configuration.

 Whether you’re a single user needing a safe place at home to store your files, or a business with a lot of users on Windows, Mac, or Linux systems, QNAP has a solution that can be customized to fit your needs.

 Here’s a quick summary of how you can use a QNAP Turbo NAS as shared storage: